-In addition to the core brands Wacoal and Wing, the Wholesale or characteristic or characteristic of the sportswear brand CW-X. The division is responsible for wholesale operations that supply mainstay sales channels, namely, department stores, general merchandise stores, specialty stores, and the operators of e-commerce malls.
-For many years, Wacoal across for each brand.
-By competing with each other almost as rivals, the departments in charge of each brand provided customers with high-value-added products and established multi large market shares.
+In addition to the core brands Wacoal and Wing, the Wholesale Business Division handles a portfolio of other brands, including the sportswear brand CW-X. The division is responsible for wholesale operations that supply mainstay sales channels, namely, department stores, general merchandise stores, specialty stores, and the operators of e-commerce malls.
+For many years, Wacoal Corp.'s organization comprised separate product planning and sales functions for each brand.
+By competing with each other almost as rivals, the departments in charge of each brand provided customers with high-value-added products and established large market shares.